GMAT Exam Pattern and Syllabus 2025

 Minimal Documentation.
 Higher Chances of Approval.
 Easy Online Processes.
 Check Your Eligibility.

-Data Insight Section in GMAT Syllabus
+Data Insights Section in GMAT Syllabus

 The Data Insights section consists of 20 multiple-choice questions to be completed within 45 minutes.
 These questions are structured to test your proficiency in analysing data presented in formats such as tables, graphs, charts, and other data representations.